alessandragni/PWWA/README.md

   Simulations for **Table 2** and **Web Table E.2**

 Default number of replications: `nsim = 5000` (can be reduced for faster execution).
-Results are saved, respectively, in:
+Intermediate results are saved, respectively, in:
 ```
 ./intermediate_results/Tab1TabE1/
 ./intermediate_results/Tab2TabE2/